spryker/spryker-shop-core/Bundles/CompanyWidget/src/SprykerShop/Yves/CompanyWidget/Theme/default/components/molecules/company-business-unit-address-handler/README.md

-Implements logic to fill form with customer or business address data.
+Implements logic to fill the form with customer or business address data.